 We measure our success in order to make changes to the strategy based on the actual performance of the strategy.
 We want to make sure that we’re speaking directly to the target audience in a way that encourages them to take action.
 Sometimes, we have to tweak the strategy to get to the specific action we’re looking to encourage.

 Being fearful of wasting money is sensible.
-But, once the research has been concluded and the strategy and goals defines, there’s only one way to know if it will work.
+But, once the research has been concluded and the strategy and goals defined, there’s only one way to know if it will work.

 You have to open the box.